The 11th Legislative Yuan in Taiwan: Han Kuo-yu’s Return and the Impact of the 2024 Elections

 Han Guoyu returns to Taipei politics

-Han Kuo-yu, who was once extremely popular in Taiwan, returned to the center of Taipei’s political arena after being dismissed as mayor of Kaohsiung.
+Han Kuo-yu, who was once extremely popular in Taiwan, returned to the center of Taipei’s political arena following being dismissed as mayor of Kaohsiung.
 His every move has been the focus of public opinion.

-Previously, Hanguo-yu also responded to criticism from the outside world that he was not serious about politics and was lazy when he was a legislator more than 20 years ago.
+Previously, Hanguo-yu also responded to criticism from the outside world that he was not serious regarding politics and was lazy when he was a legislator more than 20 years ago.
 Han Guoyu said, “Actually, I have admitted many times that I indulged in the past in the Legislative Yuan when I was young, but that was me 20 years ago, and I am different today.”

 Audio plus text,